Learn About Medicaid in Minnesota

 It is important to stay on top of information about Medicaid in Minnesota, such as any updates and changes that occur.
 For example, Medicaid recently went through a series of changes known as the Affordable Care Act (ACA) expansion.
 This Medicaid expansion program provided millions of Americans with covered benefits and services.
 All beneficiaries should stay current with Medicaid information in order to make sure their benefits and coverages remain intact and unaffected.

 Most new applicants wonder, “What is Medicaid eligibility and are there requirements to be met?”
 Medicaid eligibility is a critical part of the program, as it determines who will receive benefits and who will not qualify.
 There are different components to Medicaid eligibility that applicants should understand before applying.
 Income requirements play a huge role in Medicaid qualification, so it is important for applicants to determine their income and assets to verify if they are eligible for Medicaid coverage.
-For comprehensive information about Medicaid including applying and receiving coverage, download our free guide.
+For comprehensive information about Medicaid including how to apply and how to qualify, download our free guide.